guyr18/pharmacy-management-system/README.md

   * google-tests/unit/
   * google-tests/integration/

-This number will increase in the future and assuming a correct installation of Google Test, can be compiled and executed using the following syntax on the CLI:
+This number will increase in the future and assuming a correct installation of **Google Test**, can be compiled and executed using the following syntax on the CLI:

   ```
   g++ medicine_google_test.cpp -lgtest -lpthread -o test
   ```

   This considers a testing suite involving a Medicine object and compiles it into an executable called **test**.
-Logically, the executable
-  may be run as follows:
+  Logically, the executable may be run as follows:

   ```
   ./test